Fantom-foundation/fantom-rfcs/spec/lachesis-consensus.md

 Undefined in golang implementation

-A client can updats on the status of their submitted payload by subscribing to messages from a participant.
+A client can be updated on the status of their submitted payload by subscribing to messages from a participant.
 The participant will send messages including the unique payload identifier and the status of the message (pending, final, rejected).

 ## Events